r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 ```

 Note that even Rtools4 has these libraries, so one could make a similar
-change also for building the package with Rtools4.
-That may be preferred
+change also for building the package with Rtools4 (even for MSVCRT, so avoid
-for transparency, etc, but typically Rtools4 will need a different set of
+downloading pre-compiled libraries).
+However, the same set and ordering of
-libraries from this UCRT toolchain, and there are additional differences in
+libraries may not work with RTools4, because the names would sometimes be
-preprocessor flags, etc.
+different.

 ### Creating a package patch